Flow-Scanner/lightning-flow-scanner-core/SECURITY.md

 ## Security Practices

 - Code is open-source and peer-reviewed by the community.
-- Vulnerabilities can be reported privately via [GitHub security reporting](https://github.com/Flow-Scanner/lightning-flow-scanner-core/security).
+- Vulnerabilities can be reported privately via [GitHub vulnerability reporting](https://github.com/Flow-Scanner/lightning-flow-scanner-core/security).
 - All changes are **scanned with Snyk** and reviewed before merging.
 - Releases are published to npm using **GitHub Actions Trusted Publishing (OIDC)**.
 - Tags (`v*`) trigger automated `npm publish`, providing a full audit trail.

-## Reporting a Vulnerability

-If you discover a security vulnerability, please report it using [GitHub vulnerability reporting](https://github.com/Flow-Scanner/lightning-flow-scanner-core/security).

 ## Data Handling